Velma Cowart - Mississippi's Best Community Newspaper

 Velma Cowart

-Natchez – Services for Velma Cowart, 96, a longtime resident of Natchez, Mississippi, who passed away peacefully on October 6, 2022, will be 11 a.m.
-Tuesday, October 18, 2022, at Laird Funeral Home Chapel with Rev. Carl Smith officiating.
+NATCHEZ – Services for Velma Cowart, 96, a longtime resident of Natchez, Mississippi, who passed away peacefully on Oct.
+6, 2022, will be 11 a.m.
+Tuesday, Oct.
+18, 2022, at Laird Funeral Home Chapel with Rev. Carl Smith officiating.

 Burial will follow at Natchez City Cemetery under the direction of Laird Funeral Home.